There are a number of different reasons why a guy might want to speak with a dietitian.

 Although much better research will be required in order to draw firm causal conclusions, multiple studies (1,2) have demonstrated that men who deal with premature ejaculation tend to have significantly lower serum vitamin D levels then men who don’t.

-The irony of a potential connection is not lost on me, but it certainly isn’t a laughing matter.
+The irony of a potential connection to sexual health is not lost on me, but it certainly isn’t a laughing matter.

 While this data does not tell us that improving vitamin D status will “fix” premature ejaculation, it certainly is an intriguing consideration when accounting for the fact that between 25-40% of Canadians have insufficient blood levels of vitamin D (depending on the season) and that males actually tend to have lower levels than females.